 As of 2019, more than 80 percent of the products with the Rainforest Alliance Certified seal contained or sourced 90-100 percent certified ingredients.
 And in May 2020 we introduced even stricter requirements for the use of our new seal: the 2020 Labeling Policy.

-For our new 2020 seal, all products, except palm oil and herbal teas, must contain at least 90 percent of the certified ingredient or, in the case of mass balance supply chains, 100 percent of the equivalent certified volume must be purchased from Rainforest Alliance and/or UTZ certified farms.
+For our new 2020 seal, all products, except palm oil and herbal teas, must contain at least 90 percent of the certified ingredient or, in the case of mass balance supply chains, 100 percent of the equivalent certified volume must be certified against the Rainforest Alliance or UTZ standard.

 Why is there an exception for palm oil and herbal teas?